The mind blowing single cell and spatial advances revealed at AGBT 2024

 Since its launch in 2019, the Visium Spatial platform has been allowing researchers to perform unbiased whole transcriptome discovery with spatial context.
 The 2021 release of FFPE compatibility and the 2022 launch of the Visium CytAssist expanded this spatial discovery power to clinical research and translational samples.
 One thing you've all wanted is to get these great benefits at the highest resolution possible.

-That whole transcriptome spatial profiling at higher resolution will soon be in your hands with Visium HD, which is expected to start shipping later this quarter.
+That whole transcriptome spatial profiling at higher resolution is now available with Visium HD.
 The workshop highlighted many key attributes that make Visium HD an ideal platform for spatial discovery:

-• Compatibility with a broad set of human and mouse FFPE tissues and a nearly universal sample prep protocol, which means no optimization needed for most tissues.
+- Compatibility with a broad set of human and mouse FFPE tissues and a nearly universal sample prep protocol, which means no optimization needed for most tissues.
+(Updated September 2024: Visium HD is now also compatible with fresh frozen and fixed frozen human and mouse samples.
+See the protocols.)

 Highlighting how HD maintains spatiality at high resolution, Michael Schnall-Levin, a founding scientist and our Chief Technology Officer, notes: